opencv/opencv/doc/tutorials/introduction/android_binary_package/dev_with_OCV_on_Android.rst

            OpenCVLoader.initAsync(OpenCVLoader.OPENCV_VERSION_2_4_3, this, mLoaderCallback);
        }

 #.
-Defines that your activity implements CvViewFrameListener interface and fix activity related
+Defines that your activity implements ``CvViewFrameListener2`` interface and fix activity related
    errors by defining missed methods.
 For this activity define ``onCreate``, ``onDestroy`` and ``onPause`` and implement them according code snippet bellow.
 Fix errors by adding requited imports.